Rokyyz/Reddit_replica/README.md

 | The website's database schema supports relationships between users, posts, comments, and likes| Yes      | SQLAlchemy models define relationships between users, posts, comments, and likes.                                                   |
 | The website provides a `follow_users` page to manage followed users                           | Yes      | Users can view and manage the list of users they follow through the `follow_users` page.                                            |
 | The website handles form submission using both GET and POST methods                           | Yes      | Forms are handled using appropriate HTTP methods (GET for displaying forms, POST for form submissions).                             |

-This evaluation table highlights the main features and functionalities of your Flask application, along with confirming that each criterion has been met.
-It also provides feedback on the implementation of these features.